Scriber Law Group, LLC.

 • When will I receive my share of the assets from my loved one’s estate?

-That said, the probate process in Georgia can be expected to take anywhere from at least about six months to as much as a few years.
+That said, probate in Georgia is a process expected to take anywhere from at least about six months to as much as a few years.
 Therefore, those who are expecting a quick resolution and distribution of assets are probably going to be disappointed.
 Therefore, when a loved one passes away, you should take into account a few things.
-The first is to prepare yourself for a long wait, so that you'll be pleasantly surprised if the estate is closed more quickly than expected.
+The first is to prepare yourself for a long wait, so that you’ll be pleasantly surprised if the estate is closed more quickly than expected.
 The second is to keep in mind that fighting, complaining, disputes and litigation only serve to bog the process down, and the longer probate will take to resolve.

 Put simply, be patient.